ECB shifts into crisis mode as coronavirus bites eurozone economy | DW | 12.03.2020

 Commercial banks are already complaining that negative interest rates are proving an increasing burden on their profitability.
 And a refinancing rate at a historically low zero percent doesn't help either because there's simply not enough demand for cheap credit in most eurozone countries.

-All eurozone interest rates would remain at the current levels, the central bank said, until policymakers "have seen the inflation outlook robustly converge" to the ECB's state goal of just below 2%.
+All eurozone interest rates would remain at the current levels, the central bank said, until policymakers "have seen the inflation outlook robustly converge" to the ECB's stated goal of close to but below 2%.

 In a move widely expected by financial markets, the ECB decided to raise the bank's asset purchases by an additional €120 billion ($135 billion) until the end of this year.
 Currently it is buying assets at a rate of €20 billion per month.
 Thereby, it's planning to focus more on bonds issued by companies, with the aim of lowering borrowing costs for the private sector even further.